 Habitat for Humanity

 Habitat for Humanity of Northern Fox Valley is part of a non-profit construction ministry focused on creating a world where everyone has a decent place to live.
 Our global mission of bringing people together to build homes, communities, and hope is achieved locally through volunteers united in constructing and revitalizing quality, affordable homes for deserving partner families.
-All registration fee donations for this year’s Walk for a Cause will be used to fund our 25-Day Blitz Build this summer in Elgin as a celebration of our 25th Anniversary.

 The Ivy Academy

 The mission The Ivy Academy is to empower families with opportunities for educational, economic and social achievement.
 We provide quality child care and early learning for ages 6 weeks to 12 years for Elgin families in Kane and Cook counties at our 545 Hiawatha Dr. center, and offer a range of related parent education and support programs.
 For more information, contact us at (224) 281-4979 or firstname.lastname@example.org.